hutchijo/my_tableau_extensions/README.md

 * The **second element of integration** allows you to refresh the Tableau worksheet with the products after a purchase.
 In this step when a user selects **"Buy Now"** there is write-back logic which inserts the purchase into a MySQL database table.
 When the write-back has been completed the extension code triggers a refresh of the underlying data source for the Worksheet.

 In the following screenshot you can see both integrations in action.
-Notice how the product selections populate the Product Search input and then when we click "Buy Now" you can see the number of WorkForce printers goes from 13 to 18 after the purchase is completed.
+Notice how the product selections populate the Product Search input and then when we click "Buy Now" you can see the number of printers goes from 13 to 18 after the purchase is completed.

 ![Image of Amazon Product Search Extension Animated](https://raw.githubusercontent.com/hutchijo/my_tableau_extensions/master/static/images/readme2.gif)